Krisha052/Dawg-Tickets/README.md

 - Demonstrating the team’s ability to work through the software development lifecycles with understanding of its necessary components, while producing a working product and deliverables.

+## Implementation

+# Environment Setup

+To run this project, please create a `.env` file in the project root with the following content: (ordinarily, we would not share this information)

+MONGO_URI=mongodb+srv://<yourRealUser>:<yourRealPassword>@<yourCluster>.mongodb.net/dawg-tickets?retryWrites=true&w=majority
+JWT_SECRET=someSecretUsedForTokens
+ADMIN_EMAILS=admin1@uga.edu,admin2@uga.edu   # or just one email you used PORT=3000

+# Running the program
+npm install
+node index.js
+or: nodemon index.js

+# Visit
+http://localhost:3000 port to open the website

 ## Tech Stack
 HTML, CSS, JavaScript, Node.js, MongoDB